India's delivery men offer prize investment as billions pour into e-commerce

 The forecasts for future expansion, and a key role in it for third-party delivery firms, have helped push the more than $50 billion Indian logistics sector, including Gati and Transport Corp, about 80 percent higher so far this year.
 That makes it the fifth-best performing major industry in India by the Thomson Reuters StarMine classification.

-Earnings are also ramping up.
-Net income of Blue Dart Express and Transport Corp is expected to jump by 37 percent and 24 percent in this fiscal year respectively, according to Thomson Reuters' SmartEstimates, which place an emphasis on recent forecasts by top-rated analysts.

-In comparison, net profit of companies in the Bombay Stock Exchange's main 30-share index is expected to rise just 15 percent on average.
+In comparison, net profit of companies in the BSE Sensex is expected to rise just 15 percent on average.

 As the market surges, competition for customers among e-commerce firms will see them seek to cut delivery times and expand into smaller cities.
 While Amazon and Snapdeal use both in-house logistics networks and external service providers, new services will see them relying increasingly on outsourcing.